Indian Rights Association

 In addition to efforts on policy development and congressional lobbying, the Indian Rights Association monitored the actions of Bureau of Indian Affairs agents and observed Native American living conditions and health care needs through correspondence and trips to reservations and settlements.
-They also sponsored speaking tours for activists and Indian representatives as a means of informing the public about native issues.
-The Unitarian minister and journalist Jonathan Baxter Harrison was an especially influential observer, publishing several books and articles detailing his findings in the late 1880s.
+They also sponsored speaking tours for activists and Indian representatives to inform the public about native issues.
+The Unitarian minister and journalist Jonathan Baxter Harrison was an influential observer, publishing several books and articles detailing his findings in the late 1880s.

+The Indian Rights Association in British Columbia

+In 1909, a different organization of the same name formed in British Columbia, Canada.
+The Indian Rights Association in BC was a coalition of Indigenous leaders fighting to protect Aboriginal titles.